Syndicate555/Recipe-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I have used the edamam API to fetch the recipes of the app.
+The front-end was designed using some basic HTML and CSS.

 ## Available Scripts